sparkflows/sparkflows-docs/docs/machine-learning/model-serving/serving-sparkmllib-models.rst

 Batch Model Scoring:
 --------------------

-By using NodeModelLoad & selecting the particluar type, model will be loaded in workflow and it can be used for score-or-predict the input data.
+By using NodeModelLoad & selecting the particular type of model to be loaded, model will be loaded in workflow and it can be used for scoring the input data.

 .. figure:: ../../_assets/model/SparkMLModelScore.png
    :alt: LoadML Model & Score